Best Halal Brunch in Central London

 Megan’s (Various)

-Halal status: Chicken & Sucuk are halal.
+Halal status: Chicken & Sucuk are halal

 Instagram: megansrestaurants